livechat/chat-widget-adapters/CONTRIBUTING.md

 ### Manual testing

-In order to manually test introduced changes, use one of example apps for the framework whcih package you are chaning.
+In order to manually test introduced changes, use one of the example apps for the framework whcih package you are changing.
 It contains ready to use setup for testing basic functionalities.
-If you have added something new, make sure to extend the example with possiblity to visually test your changes.
+If you have added something new, please make sure to extend the example with possibility to visually test your changes.

 ### Automated testing

 #### Unit tests

-Packages contains a suite of unit tests dedicated for their core functionallities.
-Whenever you make change or introduce some new functionality, make sure that exisitng tests passes and that coverage remains at the same level.
+Packages contain a suite of unit tests dedicated for their core functionalities.
+Whenever you make change or introduce some new functionality, please make sure that existing tests pass and that the coverage remains at the same level.

 - To run tests use: `npm run test`
-- Tests are localted in: `packages/**/src/**/__tests__`
+- Tests are located in: `packages/**/src/**/__tests__`
 - In order to verify the current coverage use: `npm run test -- --coverage`

 #### E2E tests